sageexplorer/serverless-with-terraform/README.md

 To create:

 main.tf has the configuration for terraform.
+It creates lambda function, and a cloudwatch log group, and provisions permission.

 ```terraform init```